 The ruins are located in the town of Aztec, New Mexico.
 The name comes from the early Spanish explorers who came through this area in 1540-1542.
 They were under the impression that all ruins in the area were built by the same builders as those in Old Mexico and so named the place “Aztec Ruins”.
 The name stuck, even though it was highly inaccurate.

-After Chaco, this was the next-largest, most intensive concentration of people and architecture in the region.
+After Chaco Canyon, this was the next-largest, most intensive concentration of people and architecture in the region.
 It was built about 20 years after Salmon Ruins were built in nearby Bloomfield, NM.

 Chaco Canyon Culture Spreads North